Deployment of FotoStation for Windows

 - Select the FotoWare FotoStation.msi file from the distribution point (the share where you stored the files expanded from the installer package).

-Note: Make sure you access the file through its share path (typically \\servername\sharename). - Select Assigned as the Deployment type.
+Note: Access the file through its share path (typically \\servername\sharename). - Select Assigned as the Deployment type.

 - Highlight the Software installation node and right-click the deployment object you just created.
 Then select Properties.